confucius/KanbanGuides/site/content/guide/index.md

 _Kanban favors evolutionary change, but it does not prohibit larger, structural changes, informed by evidence and a clear understanding of the system.
 Changes should be purposeful and context-driven._

-## Inform Flow Optimization with Appropriate Measures or Metrics {#inform-flow-optimization-with-appropriate-measures-or-metrics}
+## Inform Flow Optimization with Appropriate Measures or Metrics

 - **Blocked Elapsed Time for Finished Items (BETFI):** The cumulative time for a single ‘finished’ Work Item (or a selection of ‘finished’ Items) spends in a blocked condition from ‘started’ to ‘finished,’ but not in a Queue or Buffer state. \[measure for a single Item, metric for multiple Items\]
 - **_Cumulative Queueing or Buffer Time (CQBT):_** _The cumulative time a ‘finished’ single Work Item (or a selection of ‘finished’ Items) spends in Queueing or Buffer states from ‘started’ to ‘finished.’ \[measure for a single Work Item, metric for multiple Work Items\]_